barchart/push-notifications-public/packages/sdk-js/docs/content/quick_start.md

 ## Register a Device

 First, we must construct an object which conforms to the [```Device```](content/sdk/lib-data?id=schemadevice) schema.

-Here is a simple example:
+Here is a simple example for an iOS device.
+For an Android device, remove the `apns` property and add an `fcm` property.

 ```json
 {